cmabdulkareem/express_tutorial/Readme.md

     console.log("Server running on port 3000");
 })
 ```
+* import routing functions using `import userRoutes from './routes/userRoutes.js';` and `import adminRoutes from './routes/adminRoutes.js';`
 * `app.use('/', userRoutes)` :
 * `app.use('/admin/, adminRoutes)` :
 They connect the route handlers from userRoutes to the root path / and the ones from adminRoutes to the /admin path, organizing the app’s URLs accordingly.